s-soltys/NNet-TypeScript/README.md

 #### Roadmap
 * Implement an option to export and import the network settings.
-* Open to suggestions if anybody is intersted.
+* Open to suggestions if anybody is interested.